 In mid-2010 the Pacific island group of Vanuatu, to the east of Australia and formerly known as New Hebrides, issued a handsome set of four postage stamps entitled 'Cats of Vanuatu'.
-The Vanuatu Post website announced that the 100 vatu stamp in the series pictures a particular cat named Boots, although no details are given of the other cats shown.
-Boots is apparently quite a celebrity in the capital town, Port Vila.
+The Vanuatu Post website announced that the 100 vatu stamp in the series pictured a particular cat named Boots, although no details were given of the other cats shown.
+Boots was apparently quite a celebrity in the capital town, Port Vila.
 He was born in 2003 to a mother who was 'a bit of a floozie', says the site, but found a home with a family who already had two large dogs and two territorial cats.
 Boots found life there quite hard going, so he was given a job as rat-catcher at the well-known Waterfront Bar & Grill.

 We don't have much information about these cats, but wanted to share the photos with our readers.
 The first two come from the American forum Ifish, where people were invited to 'show their fishing animals'.
 Not surprisingly most of them were dogs, and there are some wonderful canine photos of many different kinds of dog at work but also these two cats.
 As far as we can tell, the images are from the north-west of the United States Washington State and maybe Oregon but we don't know how old they are.